adamrushy/social-swiftui-app/README.md

 ## How To Contribute?

+- Fork the repository to your profile
-- Start by cloning the repository
+- Clone the repository to your machine
+- Install SwiftLint to your machine with [Homebrew](https://brew.sh/)
+   - `brew install swiftlint`
 - Create a new branch
 - Add some SwiftUI code 🔥
 - Create a PR